-NDT Example - Neutron Beam CT (NBCT) on Tornado jet turbine blade
+NDT Example - Neutron Beam CT (NBCT) on Tornado jet turbine blade's cooling hole B

 Acknowledgement - The Tornado jet turbine blade was measured by neutron tomography at Paul Scherrer Institut (PSI), Switzerland.
 The following image is the cross-section of the turbine blade.
 This is the first application of the de-convolution technique developed by Image Enhancement Technology Ltd on images taken by neutron imaging.
 The image is provided by Dr. Shu Yan Zhang, Science & Technology Facilities Council, Rutherford Appleton Laboratory, Oxfordshire.
 We would like to thank EU access programme NMI3 for the financial support to cover the travel expenses for experiment at PSI.